fish-shell/fish-shell/doc_src/cmds/path.rst

         [(-v | --invert)] [(-t | --type) TYPE] [(-p | --perm) PERMISSION] [PATH...]

 ``path filter`` returns all of the given paths that match the given checks.
 In all cases, the paths need to exist, nonexistent paths are always filtered.

+This is useful when you have a list of paths that you need to check.
+To match a list of paths against a glob pattern, see :ref:`path match <cmd-path-match>`.
+To run a glob pattern to generate paths, see :ref:`path expand <cmd-path-expand>`.

 The available filters are: